There are many options out there to help you pay for college. We’ve listed some of them below to help you get started.

 The federal government is one of the largest providers of student grants.
 In order to qualify, you must file a Free Application for Federal Student Aid (FAFSA) annually.

-The Federal Supplemental Education Opportunity Grant program or (FSEOG) is a type of government grant awarded only to students with the most need.
+The Federal Supplemental Education Opportunity Grant Program (FSEOG) is a type of government grant awarded only to students with the most need.
 This is typically awarded to students that have an Expected Family Contribution (EFC) or 0 on their financial aid Student Aid Report (SAR).
-Once students with the most need have been provided funding, the remaining federal FSEOG funds “trickle-down” to give assistance to students with the next greatest level of need.
+Once students with the most need have been provided funding, the remaining federal FSEOG funds “trickle down” to give assistance to students with the next greatest level of need.

 Federally-funded work-study programs offer financially needy students with on-campus job opportunities which, let students earn money toward their college expenses.

 The military Montgomery G.I.
 Bill is one of the oldest, federal educational benefit assistance programs.